0atman/noboilerplate/scripts/26-shuttle-tutorial.md

 Wasm is the lightest container format we have, and we're starting to see it used more and more on the server, as shuttle are doing here.

-Shuttle Next is available for alpha testing and feedback, at the moment the only resource available is an http stream to and from your project.
+Shuttle Next is available for very pre-alpha testing and feedback, at the moment the only resource available is an http stream to and from your project.

 ---